Ben-Elsom/Market_place_T2A2/README.md

 - 1 and only one user
 A comment also references who the creator/user is by including their primary key as a foreign key.
 This allows the database to know who made the comment

-- has_one :most_recent_win

-DOES THIS HAVE ONE MOST RECENT WIN??

 Likes
 - belongs_to :user